cedricg-mirror/cedricg-mirror.github.io/_posts/2025-03-19-BruteRatel2.md

 }
 ```

-Here is an example with the "A" option :
+Here is an example with the "B" option :

 **I. Fetching the order**